ibm-cloud-docs/codeengine/deploy-multiple-regions.md

 5. Click **Order**.

-For more information about generating an origin certficate or about installing other types of certficates, see [Ordering an origin certificate](/docs/cis?topic=cis-cis-origin-certificates#cis-origin-certificates-ordering).
+For more information about generating an origin certificate or about installing other types of certificates, see [Ordering an origin certificate](/docs/cis?topic=cis-cis-origin-certificates#cis-origin-certificates-ordering).

 ## Step 6: Configure and deploy a {{site.data.keyword.cis_short}} Edge Function